 8. HD Tune

-In the end, we will wrap up with the HD Tune, a popular benchmarking and diagnostic utility tool.
-Unfortunately, however, the software didn’t receive any updates for long.
-But it is still accepted to work fine with all the features it has got.
+Ultimately, we will wrap up with the HD Tune, a popular benchmarking and diagnostic utility tool.
+Unfortunately, however, the software didn’t receive any updates for a long.
+But it is still accepted to work fine with all its features.

 From Editor’s Desk

-Using a disk with better speed and performance puts a new life into our system.
-Being a regular user, nobody would want to use a computer with a low processing disk.
-As a result, more powerful HDDs and SSD’s are introduced today.
+Using a better speed and performance disk puts a new life into our system.
+Nobody would want to use a computer with a low-processing disk as a regular user.
+As a result, more powerful HDDs and SSDs are introduced today.
 But it is always wise to check things on our own.
-So, these programs could be of great help to you.
+So, these best SSD speed test tools could greatly help you.